 THE ROLE OF BAIL BOND AGENTS

-Most people can’t pay the entire bail bond amount by themselves and so they turn to licensed bail agents for assistance.
+Most people can’t pay the entire bail bonds by themselves and so they turn to licensed bail agents for assistance.
 In these cases, the defendant (or a friend or relative of the defendant) pays 10% of the bail amount to the bail bond agent and agrees to pay the full amount if the defendant fails to appear in court and cannot be located.

 In turn, bail agents guarantee to pay the court the full amount of the bail bond if the defendant doesn’t appear for trial.